Karatsu-jo Castle

 It is said that the castle was built using the materials of Nagoya Castle.

-In 1877, the ruins of the Honmaru became Maizuru Park, and there was no castle tower at the beginning of Karatsu-jo Castle, but in 1966, the castle tower was built as a cultural tourist facility.
-The castle tower is a local museum, where materials from the Karatsu clan and Karatsu ware are displayed, allowing visitors to experience the history of Karatsu.
+In 1877, the ruins of the Honmaru became Maizuru Park, and there was no castle tower at the beginning of the castle at Karatsu-jo Castle, but in 1966, the castle tower was built as a cultural tourist facility.
+The castle tower is a local museum, where materials of the Karatsu clan and Karatsu ware are displayed, allowing visitors to experience the history of Karatsu.

-In Maizuru Park, cherry blossoms are in full bloom in late March, and wisteria, which have an attractive scent from late April to early May, are in full bloom.
-From the castle tower, you can see the magnificent scenery of the Genkai-nada Sea, Iki, and Nijinomatsubara, Matsuura Bridge and the castle town Karatsu.
+In addition, in Maizuru Park, cherry blossoms in full bloom in late March, and wisteria, which has an attractive scent from late April to early May, are in full bloom.
+From the castle tower, you can see the magnificent scenery of the Genkai-nada Sea, Iki, Nijinomatsubara, Matsuura Bridge and the castle town Karatsu.

 Basic information